Tiruchirappalli: Media

 The first radio transmission station in Tiruchirappalli was opened by All India Radio (AIR) on 16 May 1939.
 AIR started providing direct-to-home enabled radio broadcasting service from 2006.
 In 2007, the AIR launched Ragam, a separate Carnatic music station, from the city.
 Apart from the government-owned AIR, private FM radio stations such as Hello and Suryan FM and Mirchi 95.0 from Tiruchirappalli.
 Indira Gandhi National Open University's Gyan Vani started broadcasting from the city in 2008.
 Tiruchirappalli's first campus community radio station was started by Holy Cross College on 22 December 2006.

 Television broadcasting from Chennai was started on 15 August 1975.
 Satellite television channels have been available since 1991.
 Direct-to-home cable television services are provided by DD Direct Plus and various other operators.

 Transport

 The most commonly used modes of local transport in Tiruchirappalli are the state government-owned Tamil Nadu State Transport Corporation (TNSTC) buses, and auto rickshaws.
 Tiruchirappalli forms a part of the Kumbakonam division of the TNSTC.
 The city has two major bus termini; Chatram Bus Stand and Central Bus Stand, both of which operate intercity services and local transport to suburban areas.
+A third major bus terminus, the Panjappur Integrated Bus Terminus, was recently inaugurated and is now operational, serving as a new hub for long-distance and mofussil services.
 The municipal administration and water supply department has accorded administrative sanction to construct new bus stands in three central districts at a total cost of 31.8 crore.
 The state infrastructure amenities promotion committee has approved providing 50% of the estimated cost in 10 towns and cities across the state.